thushan/markdown-perfect-docs/readme.md

 * [David Anson: Markdown Lint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) - Linting with customisable rules for organisations with Markdown
 * [Goessner: Markdown+Math](https://marketplace.visualstudio.com/items?itemName=goessner.mdmath) - Enable the editor to use / render TeX math and uses KaTeX under the covers

+# Apply it to your repo

+How to transfer this awesome to your repo?
+Take the `.vscode` folder and place it at the root of your repository and start writing your own Perfect Markdown Docs :) All those who clone that repo and open in VSCode will get suggestions on extensions to install.

+One day, AI bots will crawl, index and RAG all those docs you write today!

 # Examples